cisagov/manage.get.gov/.github/pull_request_template.md

 - [ ] Created/modified automated tests
 - [ ] Added at least 2 developers as PR reviewers (only 1 will need to approve)
 - [ ] Messaged on Slack or in standup to notify the team that a PR is ready for review
+- [ ] Changes to “how we do things” are documented in READMEs and or onboarding guide

+Code standards are met:

+- [ ] All new functions and methods are commented using plain language
+- [ ] Did dependency updates in Pipfile also get changed in requirements.txt?
+- [ ] Interactions with external systems are wrapped in try/except
+- [ ] Error handling exists for unusual or missing values

 #### Validated user-facing changes (if applicable)

+- [ ] New pages have been added to .pa11yci file so that they will be tested with our automated accessibility testing
 - [ ] Checked keyboard navigability
 - [ ] Tested general usability, landmarks, page header structure, and links with a screen reader (such as Voiceover or ANDI)
 - [ ] Add at least 1 designer as PR reviewer